YuewenDai/MUSA-Practicum-Web/README.md

     sdb      8:16   0  100G  0 disk
     └─sdb1   8:17   0  100G  0 part /mnt/newdisk
     ```

- 7. It is possible to immigrant your machine between project.
-Take use of the machine image and Snapshot.
+7. It is possible to immigrant your machine between projects.
+Make use of the machine image and [Snapshot](https://cloud.google.com/compute/docs/disks/snapshot-best-practices)